MirzaHB/ensf400-demo/ourDocumentation.md

    - First command: using the official gradle image with the appropriate jdk and gradle version according to d2l instructions
    - Second command is creating a working directory inside our image which defaults the directory to home/gradle/project so all the commands will run inside the project folder
    - Third command: we are copying everything from the root folder to our project folder inside our image
-   - Foutr command the command RUN chmod \+x gradlew sets the execute permission on the gradlew script so it can be run as an executable within the container
+   - Fourth command the command RUN chmod \+x gradlew sets the execute permission on the gradlew script so it can be run as an executable within the container
    - Last command tells the image to run the app as long as it starts
    - Note: to be able to see the app running on local host 8080 we have to run the image in the interactive mode and map image port 8080 to our local port 8080 we can use the following command to do so:
      `docker run -it -p 8080:8080 <image name>`